 All in all, although the Buds Pro microphones are not particularly impressive, they'll get the job done equally well or even better than many other earbuds in that price range.

 And while it's best to be careful and avoid potential damage regardless of IP ratings, the Buds Pro should be just fine if used in the rain, or if accidentally splashed with a bit of water.
 But do note that Samsung doesn't advise using them at the beach or in pools.
 Also note that the charging case itself is not water resistant and sports no IP rating, just the earbuds.

 Galaxy Buds Pro battery life and charging

-The battery capacity of the Galaxy Buds Pro charging case is 472mAh, while each earbud's additional, independent battery capacity is 61mAh.
+The battery capacity of the Galaxy Buds Pro's charging case is 472mAh, while each earbud's independent battery has the capacity of 61mAh.
 According to Samsung, this equates to a total of:

 - 5 hours of playback with just the earbuds (ANC on)

 - 8 hours of playback with just the earbuds (ANC off)